Hi! I’m Chelsea Troy.

 - A begrudging determination to make this industry a better place.
 You’ll see that reflected in posts about management and leadership in tech, as well as in this never-ending series designed to help folks level up as engineers on their own.

 If you’re interested in working with me, you can reach me at chelsea at chelseatroy dot com.
 If you mention this blog, I’m about a hundred times more likely to respond :).
-Or you can catch me at one of the following conferences this year:

 I also keep my instagram public.
 Major themes: gross post-workout photos, artwork progress pics, and gushing love letters to the city of Chicago.